Chemotherapy begins today.

 Readers will perhaps remember an indignant woman who last summer shouted so loudly she was given quite a lot of media attention because her epileptic son’s supply of feco had been confiscated as they came through the UK border from Canada.
 Just the other day she was briefly on the wireless again, being asked to remark upon the opening of a clinic in Manchester specifically dedicated to treating people with cannabis derived preparations.

 Clearly, she had been invited onto the programme to celebrate this great leap forward in health provision.
-The mighty John Humphrys was however rather crestfallen upon discovering that she is as furious and enraged now as she was then.
+The mighty John Humphrys was however rather crestfallen upon discovering that she is as enraged now as she was then.
 The problem, she tried to explain, before being cut short, was that only private patients, able to pay the substantial price of a full course of treatment will have access to feco.
 NHS patients who go to the clinic are meanwhile prescribed one of only a few available pharmaceutical products containing only a limited number of the many active chemicals found in feco.

-The reason for this is that GPs work under strict government guidelines, which state that cannabis based medication can only be prescribed after other treatments have demonstrably stopped working and if there is clear evidence that it will have a positive effect.
+The reason for this is simple; GPs work under strict government guidelines, which state that cannabis based medication can only be prescribed after other treatments have demonstrably stopped working and if there is clear evidence that it will have a positive effect.
 In fact though, GPs have no idea of what they could be prescribing, for as far as they are concerned there is no evidence of what feco can or cannot do.
 The reasons for this are outlined quite clearly in the Cancer Act.
 Only pharmaceutical companies can advertise to medical professionals what can be used to treat cancer, and thus far only a very few of their products have been licensed for use, all of which exclude all but a few of the active ingredients.